RISE-Maritime/porla/README.md

 * **jsonify**

-  Parses each line according to a `parse` format specification (see https://github.com/r1chardj0n3s/parse#format-syntax).
+  Parses each line according to a `parse` format specification (see https://github.com/r1chardj0n3s/parse#format-syntax) and outputs the named values as key-value pairs in a json object.
 Expects a single argument, the `format specification`.

 * **timestamp**